tsmeele/MyRODS/README.md

 The package *high* contains classes that can be used as macro functions, they chain a few API calls together.

+The class **Hirods** can be used to initiate communications with an iRODS server.
-The class **Hirods** is a subclass of the class Irods (which was mentioned earlier).
+Hirods is a subclass of the class Irods.
-Hirods supports:
-- PAM and Native scheme authentication.
+It supports PAM and Native scheme authentication.

-- Single and multi-threaded data transfers, where multi-threaded transfers use port 1247.
+The class **DataTransfer** supports single and multi-threaded data transfers, where multi-threaded transfers use multiple connections over port 1247.
 Data transfers are supported between any type of datafile that is an implementation of the interface PosixFile.

 Currently there are two implementations of PosixFile: **LocalFile** and **Replica**.
 Hence the equivalent of an 'iput' is achieved by using a LocalFile as source object and a Replica as destination object upon a data transfer.
 The opposite is used to realize an 'iget',